DigitalCarleton/AccessibilityPlus/Starter_Plugin_Documentation.md

 If you have a controller at admin/my-plugin/controllers/controller-name/ with an Action, it's corresponding view for that Action will be MyPlugin/views/admin/controller-name/action-name.php.
 For instance for the indexAction in IndexController.php located at AccessibilityPlus/controllers, its' corresponding view index.php is in AccessibilityPlus/views/admin/index/.

+Examples of both views and controllers will be shown in the last main section of this documentation.

 # Getting Started With Omeka Classic Plugin Development

 Omeka has a unique but simple structure for their plugins and advises you to follow their "best practices."